One of the reasons why many business strategies fail is lack of shared vision throughout the company’s employees.

 » A strategy map helps identify what drives business performance.
 Unlike the 1st generation balanced scorecard which only showed a collection of measures in perspective, strategy maps show a cause and effect relationship between the objectives and outcomes.

-» Mapping the strategy on a single page of paper simplifies the process of understanding the strategy and communicating it to everyone in the organisation because they are able to read and visualise from a piece of paper and contribute towards its execution.
+» Mapping the strategy on a single page of paper simplifies the process of understanding the strategy and communicating it enterprise wide.
+Employees are able to read and visualize from a piece of paper and contribute towards its execution.
 This is better than going through a 1000 word document.

 » The cause and effect relationship helps with the planning process as this helps identify what drives performance.
 They show your desired destination and how you intend to get there.

-» When the balanced scorecard was first introduced as a performance measurement tool, the focus was on measuring outcome based on four perspectives; Financial, Internal, Customer and Learning and Growth, resulting in organisations collecting and listing numerous measures for each perspective and hence having to monitor big list of measures, some important and others not.
+» When the balanced scorecard was first introduced as a performance measurement tool, the focus was on measuring outcome based on four perspectives; Financial, Internal, Customer and Learning and Growth, resulting in organizations collecting and listing numerous measures for each perspective and hence having to monitor big list of measures, some important and others not.